iDevicesInc/SweetBlue/README.md

 Getting Started
 ===============
 [Download](https://github.com/iDevicesInc/SweetBlue/releases) the latest release and copy it to a subfolder of your project such as *MyApp/libs/*.
-To add to Eclipse...
+Add to **Eclipse** the short way...

+ 1. Find the *Package Explorer* view.
+ 2. Expand *MyApp/libs/sweetblue/*.
+ 3. Right-click on the *src* folder.
+ 4. Click *Use as Source Folder*.

+...or the longer way...
  1. Right-click on your project.
  2. Click *Choose Build Path*->
  3. Click *Configure Build Path...*